apersongithub/Duolingo-Unlimited-Hearts/README.md

 - How can I reproduce this?
     - Contact me and I will show you I don't want this getting patched because I'm not maintaining this 💀.
 - Why is the modified app-*.js not in this repository.
-    - Trying to keep things from getting patched and im too lazy to change the urls in the extension again. (you can find it easily)
+    - Trying to keep things from getting patched and im too lazy to change the urls in the extension again. (you can find it easily).
+- Why doesn't the extension just modify my personal app-*.js instead of using yours which could have a virus and secret code?!?!😱😱
+    - Good question, that was a thought but I don't know how to make that into an extension if you want to do it contact me.
+This was just the easiest and most practical route by just replacing it with my prebuilt one.
 <a href="https://www.buymeacoffee.com/aperson" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>